 “Actually I feel I chose a wrong course because there are no jobs out there.
 I like deco and design and if given a chance I will start a different course along those lines.
 It feels good to be your own boss, you set your own targets and drive yourself harder,” Manyala stated.

-He said his passion for interior deco started three years ago when he worked at a relative’s lodge in Palapye during semester breaks.
+He said his passion for interior deco started three years ago when he worked at a relative’s lodge in Palapye during semester breaks, when he had to pick rugs from https://www.landofrugs.com for their flooring.
 He started designing and creating decorative ornaments for the lodge and never looked back.

 “It was so fulfilling and visitors appreciated the new look, so I said, why not make it my full time career, after all it is a million dollar business idea.
 It did not make sense to wait for years for a P10 000 funding from government when I could find ways of getting the money, that is why I had to do other jobs to raise the start up fund,” he added.